Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 You have the extra blood tests before the start of treatment and at set times during the trial.

 Doctors might ask you to give extra tissue samples if you are having tests such as lumbar puncture that are part of your normal care.
-They may also ask for a sample of tissue from a
+They may also ask for a sample of tissue from a biopsy that you had in the past.

 You see a doctor and have some tests before taking part in this trial.
 The tests may include: